News

 If you have any questions about the program, would like to train a student on one of your projects, contribute by presenting a topic to students one evening, or would like to support the program through other means, please contact Steve Abercrombie.

 This program has been given the green light from the Department of Energy office of Energy Efficiency & Renewable Energy, with $500,000 in funding available for both Trainer (companies) and Apprentices (Students) to pay both tuition, wages, and other applicable costs.
 This program is also available for your entry level employees who could use educational and technical development, you don't have to wait for a student but can use this as an in-house development program too.
-The Energy Trust of Oregon also supports this program as it offers up to $10,000 per intern for wages by the employer if it meet the program requirements.
-HINT HINT for both students and potential employers, put a little effort in and it will pay in spades for both the student/intern/apprentice and the employer/trainer.
+The Energy Trust of Oregon also supports this program as it offers up to $10,000 per intern per year for wages if the employer can meet that program's requirements.

 If you have any questions about the program, please contact Roger Ebbage.